Our Family of Companies

 Whole life insurance provides life insurance coverage that never expires as long as premiums are paid.
 It may also include a cash value component that you could borrow against before you die.

 Keep in mind that a loan could create an income-tax liability, be subject to interest, reduce the cash value and death benefit, and cause the policy to lapse.
-A life insurance policy needs to be funded properly and may take years to accumulate unless a large premium is paid up front.
+A life insurance policy needs to be funded properly and may take years to accumulate cash value unless a large premium is paid up front.
 Withdrawals may be subject to charges, withdrawals of taxable amounts are subject to ordinary income tax, and, if taken before age 59½, may be subject to a 10% IRS penalty and interest is charged on loans.

 Universal Life Insurance